Presenter and Performer Applications

 Performance Application (click here)!
 Workshop Application (click here)!

 Thank you for your interest in presenting or performing at Brushwood Folklore Center, LLC during Sankofa and Sirius Rising!
 Please see below for links to the presenter and performer applications and helpful hints for the applications process.
-Applications Deadline: January 30.
+Performance Application Deadline: February 28.
+Workshop Application Deadline: March 15.

 All Brushwood Folklore Center, LLC patrons including presenters and performers are also required to register and sign campground waivers.
 Festival entrance and tent camping will be covered if workshop or performances are accepted, but addition fees apply (Larg Trailer/RV sites, electric sites).